 Note: Don’t activate this unless you’re in a real emergency.
 Unless you want to pay a hefty fine for misuse.

 Quick note: The layout of the InReach devices should be familiar to anyone who has used, or owns a Garmin GPS 64.
-It looks as this design has become the standard for higher end devices.
+It looks as if this design has become the standard for higher-end devices.

 To be fair to contenders, the Iridium 9575 weighs 214 grammes and the Iridium GO! is only about half times the weight.
 Still, the Explorer+ is a pretty lightweight device.

-At this point I think it’s fair to mention that for anyone going on a multi-day trip or big thru-hike you need to think about how you’re going recharge the batteries.
+At this point, I think it’s fair to mention that for anyone going on a multi-day trip or big thru-hike, you need to think about how you’re going to recharge the batteries.
 The approach you take will add to the overall weight you will be carrying.
-Typically, I take a solar panel and a couple of storage devices, cells which are used to charge my Explorer plus.
+Typically, I take a solar panel and a couple of storage devices, cells that are used to charge my Explorer plus.
 This extra gear adds a couple of pounds in weight to my rucksack (or pulka)

-The Garmin eTrex 10 is a great example of one of Garmin’s devices with strategically placed rubber sections that helps maintain grip.
+The Garmin eTrex 10 is a great example of one of Garmin’s devices with strategically placed rubber sections that help maintain grip.